uchicago-library/ldr_metadatastorage/README.md

 communication methods: GET

-error conditions: no core (metadata) resource available
+error conditions: no "core" resource available

-This endpoint is GUARANTEED to return the core metadata resource for the intellectual unit identified.
+This endpoint is GUARANTEED to return the core metadata for the intellectual unit identified.

 - request: /units/[intellectual unit identifer]/core
 - requestReceivedTimeStamp: [ISO-8601 date and time]